The Complete Canyonlands Trip

 Where to Stay

-Rest your feet after a long day at Goulding's Lodge, located just outside the park's borders.
+Rest your feet after a long day at Goulding's Lodge, located just outside the borders of Monument Valley.

 Tips for Prepared Travelers